ConnectProject/connect/README.md

 ### Installing

 Setup env variables.
-The parse dashboard password have to be bcrypt hash (see https://bcrypt-generator.com/)

 ```
 cp .env.dist .env
 ```

 Edit the .env file to set your custom values.

+The parse dashboard password have to be bcrypt hash (see https://bcrypt-generator.com/)

+[Create a new OAuth application](https://github.com/settings/applications/new) and set the callback URL to _PUBLIC_URL_/login/github

-Then start the docker compose to get a mongo db ready to use
+Start the docker compose to get a mongo db ready to use

 ```
 docker-compose up -d